-State natural areas (SNAs) protect outstanding examples of Wisconsin’s native landscape of natural communities, significant geological formations and archeological sites.
+State natural areas (SNAs) protect outstanding examples of Wisconsin’s native landscape of natural communities, significant geological formations, and archeological sites.
 They harbor natural features essentially unaltered by human-caused disturbances or that have recovered substantially from disturbance.
 Public use of SNAs is available for scientific research and compatible recreation.
 A permit issued by the DNR is required to conduct studies or collect specimens on SNAs.
-Natural areas are not appropriate for intensive recreation, but they can accomodate low-impact activities such as hiking, bird watching, and nature study.
+Natural areas are not appropriate for intensive recreation, but they can accommodate low-impact activities such as hiking, bird watching, and nature study.

 DNR Wildlife Management Areas (WMAs)